xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Restructure how model groups are handled by providing a panel for them and allowing the
+                    members of the group to be managed in the property grid area.
    -- enh (gil)     Add tilt parameter to the Arch model to allow better 3D perspective.
 Fixes #250.
    -- enh (keithsw) Add starfield option to meteors implode/explode look more like a starfield -- enh (keithsw) Add autosave to .working.xml files ... saves every 3 minutes as long as the sequence is not playing